State Programs

 What are the 15% savings based on?

-The 15% savings represents source energy savings (estimated Btu site energy savings converted to Btu source energy) and can include electric, natural gas and other fuels (i.e. fuel oil, steam, chilled water, etc.).
+For existing buildings, the 15% savings represents source energy savings (estimated Btu site energy savings converted to Btu source energy) and can include electric, natural gas and other fuels (i.e. fuel oil, steam, chilled water, etc.).
+For new construction, the percent savings represents energy cost or source energy savings compared to ASHRAE 90.1-2013 compliant design.

 Can fuel oil reduction be included as savings?

-Fuel oil (and other fuels) may be included in the savings to meet the 15% source reduction requirement, however no incentives are provided for these fuel types.
+Fuel oil (and other fuels) may be included in the savings to meet the 15% source reduction requirement, however no incentives are provided for these fuel types under this program unless there is a fuel conversion to natural gas.

 Do other available incentives jeopardize Pay for Performance incentives?